 However, our core business involves the engagement of multiple suppliers to assist in the provision of services to our clients.
 If any of these suppliers were associated or linked to modern slavery practices, we could inadvertently and unintentionally be linked to such practices.

 This could potentially occur in relation to the suppliers of our medical equipment and personal protective equipment, our IT desk support, and catering\ food suppliers.
 The greatest risk of this is where we have limited visibility of our supplier's business model including our supplier's own supply chains.

 Similarly, we rely on labour hire for nursing and other workers like personal care worker support, cleaning, and catering.
-Whilst these are Australian suppliers, we do not have transparency or control over the supplier's recruitment practices and how the labour relationship is managed by those suppliers.
+Whilst these are Australian suppliers, we do not have transparency or control over the supplier's recruitment practices not the manner in which the labour relationship is managed by those suppliers.
 This risk is heightened if workers come from vulnerable backgrounds.
+Further, the restriction on movement both domestically and internationally and a supply shortage of staff within the sector has meant that the business has had to rely on labour hire to a larger extent than it has in the past.
+This increases this particular modern slavery risk further.

 We build, maintain and renovate our own aged care facilities, and our builder engages subcontractors as well as having its own labour force.
-The complexity of subcontracting arrangements leads to poor visibility for both Arcare and its builder in relation to recruitment and employment practices.
+The complexity of subcontracting arrangements leads to a degree of a lack of visibility for both Arcare and its builder in relation to recruitment and employment practices.
 There is therefore a risk in relation to migrant workers and poor working conditions such as underpayment or delay or non - payment of wages that may exist within the subcontractor's supply chains (construction is noted as high risk as it is a highly competitive and cost- driven sector).